seperman/deepdiff/deepdiff/diff_doc.rst

 progress_logger: log function, default = logger.info
     :ref:`progress_logger_label` defines what logging function to use specifically for progress reporting.
 This function is only used when progress logging is enabled which happens by setting log_frequency_in_sec to anything above zero.

+get_deep_distance: Boolean, default = False
+    :ref:`get_deep_distance_label` will get you the deep distance between objects.
+The distance is a number between 0 and 1 where zero means there is no diff between the 2 objects and 1 means they are very different.
+Note that this number should only be used to compare the similarity of 2 objects and nothing more.
+The algorithm for calculating this number may or may not change in the future releases of DeepDiff.

 **Returns**